Why is Carlos Mendoza best suited to lead Mets? Hall of Famer Darryl Strawberry answers

 Daryl Strawberry explained why Carlos Mendoza is the right fit for the Mets (Getty)

-New York Mets legend Daryl Strawberry recently shared the reasoning as to why club skipper Carlos Mendoza is best fit for the top coaching job in Queens.
-Strawberry backed the 45-year-old Mendoza and gave his full vote of confidence.
+New York Mets legend Daryl Strawberry believes Carlos Mendoza is the best fit for the top coaching job in Queens.
+Strawberry gave the 45-year-old Mendoza his full vote of confidence.

 Ad

-Interestingly, both Strawberry and Mendoza had many commonalities when it comes to their respective career paths.
-The former started his career for the Metropolitans and then closed it out with the Yankees.
+Interestingly, both Strawberry and Mendoza worked with the Yankees and Mets.
+Strawberry started his career with the Mets and closed it out with the Yankees.
 On the other hand, Mendoza spent years as a coach for the Bronx squad before being hired as the skipper in Queens.

 youtube-cover